SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa.md

 several case studies.
 Each of them focuses on a given issue and presents available options.

-As a prerequisite, the [*Simple seasonal adjustment of multiple time series scenario should be studied*](../case-studies/simplesa-muliple.html).
+As a prerequisite, the [*simple seasonal adjustment of multiple time series*](../case-studies/simplesa-muliple.html) scenario should be studied.
 The specification for each series included in the multi-document can be modified using the instructions from the [*Defining and modifying a specification*](../case-studies/detailedsa-spec.html) specification.
 Although the case studies presented in this section are intended for the datasets, they can be also performed